 More Red Flags, Conflicts of Interest, and Fundraising Fraud

-In 2011, Komen created a perfume called “Promise Me.”
+In 2011, Susan G. Komen created a perfume called “Promise Me.”
 It contained unsafe chemicals that were deemed toxic and hazardous with negative health effects.
 The ingredients included galaxolide, an endocrine disruptor, touluene, a possible carcinogen and toxic to the liver, and coumarin, which is toxic to the liver and kidneys and used to kill rodents.

 In 2012, Komen partnered with the Coca Cola Company promoting FUZE tea.
 With 31 grams of sugar, high fructose corn syrup (likely genetically modified), sucralose, and preservatives.
 Is this a beverage that should be promoted alongside claims to be researching for “the cure” for breast cancer?